TienDucTran/GANAI/GANAI/META_IMPLEMENTATION_GUIDE.md

 ## Conclusion

-This dynamic meta tag system provides comprehensive SEO optimization for your GANAI application.
+This dynamic meta tag system provides comprehensive SEO optimization for your Miumiu application.
 By following this guide, you can ensure that all your pages have proper meta tags for better search engine visibility and social media sharing.

 For questions or issues, refer to the troubleshooting section or check the implementation in the existing pages for examples.